ABE: Adult Basic Education.

 LGIP: Local Government Investment Pool.

 LMS: Learning Management System.
 A tool to help students and faculty manage specific courses.
-Blackboard is currently the LMS at CEI.
+Canvas is currently the LMS at CEI.

 LSO: Legislative Services Office.